- Radon in Homes

 10 step guide to the radon mitigation process

-- Professional does a walk-through of the home to identify the mitigation system to install.
+3. Professional does a walk-through of the home to layout how to build the mitigation system.

-- Review key questions with professional, and request a proposal.
+4. Review key questions with professional and request a proposal.

 - Radon reduction systems must be clearly labeled.
 This will avoid accidental changes to the system which could disrupt its function.

-- Attached written operating and maintenance instructions and copies of any warranties.
+- Written operating and maintenance instructions and copies of any warranties should be provided.